 Gordon Harris - love the shop in Wellington - there are also stores at various locations in Auckland, Hamilton and Christchurch - and online as well.
 Art supplies, graphic and design materials including a great range of papers and canvases, and lots of different products to apply colour : paints/inks/mediums/pens/pencils/crayons/watercolours and the means to apply them...I always spend a long time there because there is lots to choose from.

-Rubber Stamps by Montarga - They are located in Christchurch and though I haven't ordered online from them, they were great when I visited in April 2014.Art of Craft - good selection of supplies from some of the big names (like Dylusions, Tim Holtz) They have recently changed hands.
-I have always had great service from them - tapes/stencils and masks/sprays/papers/ink pads/stamps...you get the idea!
+Rubber Stamps by Montarga - They are located in Christchurch and though I haven't ordered online from them, they were great when I visited in April 2014.Art of Craft - have had a good selection of supplies from some of the big names (like Dylusions, Tim Holtz) They changed hands and I think are for sale again...
+Not sure what will happen.